 All students would also need to cover their living expenses throughout their studies.
 We recommend you have at least £10,000 per year for this but this figure can vary depending on your chosen accommodation and lifestyle.

 Most MSc by Research students fund their own studies but there are sometimes funding opportunities available for particular projects.
-We would advertise these opportunities on our web pages.
+This will be advertised on this page.

 Students from outside of the UK are welcome to apply for financial assistance from the Wild Fund which is held in the Department of Chemistry.